jesselessa/jessbook/README.md

    - Start the server to connect it to the database : `npm start`.
 5. Open http://localhost:5173 in your web browser to view the live application.

+Make sure to complete the values of the **environment variables** necessary to the project in a `.env` file in order to make it work.

 ## Getting Started with Vite

 [Vite](https://vitejs.dev/) is a fast development tool for modern web applications.
 To get started with Vite, follow these simple steps :